• Skip to primary navigation

 Apple Bundt Cake on a cake stand

 • Chop and peel your apples.
 I peel my apples with a potato peeler and then chop them up pretty fine.
-I like to use a tart apple and usually use a Granny Smith but have also used Jonagold.
+You can also peel and then grate your apples if you don’t want little chunks of apple in your cake.

 • Don’t over stir.
 Only stir your batter until the ingredients are incorporated.
 Over stirring cake batter can make your cake tough.